 (1) Amounts shown do not reflect compensation actually received by the NEO.
-Instead, the amounts shown are the grant date fair value of time-based RSUs and PRSUs granted in fiscal 2022 and fiscal 2021 for all NEOs as determined pursuant to ASC 718.
-The material assumptions used to calculate the value of stock awards in fiscal 2022 and fiscal 2021 are set forth under Note 4 of the notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for fiscal 2022 filed with the SEC on February 16, 2023.
-With respect to the 2022 PRSUs and the 2021 TSR PRSUs, the fair value of the awards are determined based on a Monte Carlo simulation, using the material valuation assumptions set forth under Note 4 of the notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for fiscal 2022 filed with the SEC on February 16, 2023.
+Instead, the amounts shown are the grant date fair value of time-based RSUs and PRSUs granted in fiscal 2023 and fiscal 2022 for all NEOs as determined pursuant to ASC 718.
+The material assumptions used to calculate the value of stock awards in fiscal 2023 and fiscal 2022 are set forth under Note 4 of the notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for fiscal 2023 filed with the SEC on February 15, 2024.
+The value of the PRSU awards granted in 2023 to Mr. Hunton and Mr. Dickinson based upon the then-probable outcome of the performance conditions, as computed in accordance with ASC 718, was \$285,360, and \$117,299 for each award, respectively.
+Assuming that the maximum level of performance will be achieved, and based on the \$4.92 closing price of our shares on the date of grant, the value of each such PRSU award is \$1,141,440 and \$469,196, respectively.
+These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the named executive officers.
+With respect to the 2022 PRSUs the fair value of the awards are determined based on a Monte Carlo simulation, using the material valuation assumptions set forth under Note 4 of the notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for fiscal 2023 filed with the SEC on February 15 2024.